 A 3GPP network is divided into a radio AN and a CN, which are connected via an open interface over the Iu reference point.
-Furthermore, the core network is from a functional point of view divided into a PS Domain and a CS Domain (see 3G TS 23.002 [1]).
+Furthermore, the core network is from a functional point of view divided into a PS Domain, IM Subsystem and a CS Domain (see 3G TS 23.002 [1]).
+Any deployment of the IM subsystem requires a PS domain.